shihabhasan/call-for-service/README.md

 The application is built with Python and JavaScript.

+## Setup

+See [our in-depth documentation](/docs/src/index.md) for information on configuration, data loading, and deployment.

 ## Development instructions

 We have provided a `Vagrantfile` to make setup easy by using